 Yeah I really wish we had a higher resolution version of this.
 The one I posted was pulled from a Twitter feed and linked to a dead end.
 Do you know where that would be housed or how to request from the City?

 The Club Blvd issue is really challenging because all three of the major pieces of land on that side are already locked in.
 The existing parking deck and bank are slated to remain in place and obviously Duke is building the new medical center in place of the Macy’s building.
 If Northwood controlled the entire site perhaps you see a sort of big main entrance running from Club straight through the existing Macy’s footprint.
 As it stands, their hands were a bit tied.
+Anyway there will obviously be some criticism of this project, both valid and not.
+I’m looking forward to seeing some visual representations of what the project will look like now that the site plan has been established. |

 In reply to this post by elevatoroperator